GiocoApp/gioco-js-sdk/README.md

 ```

 Now you are ready to use this instance to make as many requests as you want to Gioco API.

+*All method supports anonymity, if you don't send ans specific user id, it will store the data based on a cookie.
+Once you send that user id it will be automaticly merged into the old data.*

 ## Resource